ton-community/tutorials/docs/02-contract/testnet.md

 Dapps on TON blockchain are usually made of 2 main projects:

-* Smart contracts in the [FunC](https://ton.org/docs/develop/func/overview) programming language that are deployed on-chain - these act as the "backend server" of the app, with a "database" for persistent storage
+* Smart contracts in the [FunC](https://ton.org/docs/develop/func/overview) programming language that are deployed on-chain - these act as the "backend server" of the app, with a "database" for persistent storage.

-* Web frontend for interacting with the dapp from a web browser - this acts as the "frontend" or "client", normally with special support for Telegram messenger in the form of a [Telegram Web App](https://core.telegram.org/bots/webapps)
+* Web frontend for interacting with the dapp from a web browser - this acts as the "frontend" or "client", normally with special support for Telegram messenger in the form of a [Telegram Web App](https://core.telegram.org/bots/webapps).

 Throughout this series of tutorials, we will build a full dapp together and see detailed implementations of both projects.